MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus.md

 ### MenuBar vs. CommandBar

 MenuBar and CommandBar both represent surfaces that you can use to expose commands to your users.
-The MenuBar provides a quick and simple way to expose a set of commands for apps that might need more organization or grouping then a CommandBar allows.
+The MenuBar provides a quick and simple way to expose a set of commands for apps that might need more organization or grouping than a CommandBar allows.

 You can also use a MenuBar in conjunction with a CommandBar.
 Use the MenuBar to provide the bulk of the commands, and the CommandBar to highlight the most used commands.